Copyright 2025 Thousand Brains Project

 generally make setting thresholds etc. more intuitive.

-the plane perpendicular to the point normal.
+the plane perpendicular to the surface normal.
 These are sampled at

 umbilical points (i.e., points where PC directions are undefined).